AndrealZhang/Comparing-baltimore-lower-manhattan-household-income-incarceration-rate/README.md

 ![alt_text](https://github.com/AndrealZhang/Comparing-baltimore-lower-manhattan-household-income-incarceration-rate/blob/master/Baltimore_Pivot.png)

 From this bar chart with the average line, we can see that the average household income for the lowest 25th percentile of those in Baltimore is around $32,626.

+### Lower Manhattan, NY
+After filtering the household incomes for the tracts within Lower Manhattan and calculating the average household income, we can create a Pivot Table and Pivot Chart for household income in Lower Manhattan.